How to Pay Off Credit Card Debt Faster

 Use Windfalls as Principal Bombs

 Tax refunds, bonuses, and sold clutter should hit principal in lump sums—but only after you maintain the fixed monthly baseline.
-Windfalls without habit change rarely stick.
+Windfalls without habit change rarely stick; the balance refills within months when spending patterns stay the same.
+Treat lump sums as accelerators on top of a working monthly engine, not replacements for one.

 Step 2: Choose a Payoff Order